4 Tips so That Your Dream of a Green & Organic Christmas Can Come True

 Some tips to help prevent bacteria from growing: Keep your fridge temperature below 5C, when preparing food, keep it out of the fridge for the shortest time possible, if you’re having a buffet, keep the food refrigerated until you’re ready to serve it, cool leftovers as quickly as possible (within 90 minutes) and store them in the fridge, and try to eat them within two days.

 Let’s make this year a truly green Christmas that lasts all year-long.
-We all need to get together and “Go Green,” live our lives everyday remembering that it is up to each one of us to do our part to clean up the environment and to “Save Our Planet Earth!”
+We all need to get together and “Go Green and improve your home environment and live everyday remembering that it is up to each one of us to do our part to clean up the environment!

 I would like to take the time to tell you how much I appreciate you loyally and wish you a wonderful Christmas and hope that you have a joyous day that will continue throughout the year.
 I hope your heart is filled with warmth and love and whatever religion, Christian protestant, Catholic, or Jewish it really doesn’t matter — that you will live in harmony with your families, friends, and all people that surround you and bring peace to our troubled world.
 Make this your best Christmas yet!
 There are some many people and families that have so little that if we can just find it in our heart to share with those that don’t have, then we have celebrated the true meaning of Christmas Joy.
 May you and your family share all the joy, love, and warmth and start an epidemic throughout the world of giving to those you need the most!

 Quote of the Day: Let us remember that the Christmas heart is a giving heart, a wide open heart that thinks of others first.
 The birth of the baby Jesus stands as the most significant event in all history, because it has meant the pouring into a sick world of the healing medicine of love which has transformed all manner of hearts for almost two thousand years.
 Underneath all the bulging bundles is this beating Christmas heart! – George Matthew Adams